Powered by

 The old homes of Kashmir have a deep cultural significance for the region.
 They are a reflection of the region's rich architectural heritage and are an important part of its cultural identity.
 The homes have been passed down through generations of families and have been cherished for their unique beauty and historical significance.

-An old aged man in the congested area of Kangan, Kashmir, reminisces about the harsh winters during the early day of his life.
+An old aged man in the congested area of Kangan, Kashmir, reminisces about the harsh winters during the early days of his life.
 He recalls the chilla-i-kalan, the coldest period of winter in December and January, being even harsher than it is today, with temperatures dropping to minus 15 degrees Celsius.

-He added “despite the lack of basic facilities like water and electricity, the man's house was warm during winters and cool in summers.
+He added “Despite the lack of basic facilities like water and electricity, the man's house was warm during winters and cool in summers.
 This was attributed to the use of natural materials such as mud and clay for wall construction and a wooden framework, providing insulation against the cold winters and regulating the temperature inside the house”.

 Preservation Challenges